-The people who have already connected with you on Facebook, Twitter, Google+, LinkedIn, and Pinterest will be the most likely to appreciate the videos you have created.
+The people who have already connected with you on social media platforms like Facebook, Twitter, LinkedIn, Instagram, and Pinterest are likely to appreciate your new videos as well.

 6. Analyze your data

-Once you’ve started putting your videos out there, go and take a peek at how people are engaging with them.
+Once you’ve started putting your videos out there, it’s important to take note of how people are interacting with them.

-Ideally, you want people watching your video all the way to the end.
-YouTube Analytics can show you if people are turning off your video at a certain point through the Audience Retention report.
-This is a good way to gauge if the length of your videos is right.
-Shorter and more engaging videos are often the most effective.
+Ideally, you want people to watch your video all the way to the end.
+The audience retention report in YouTube Analytics can show you at what point viewers stopped watching your video.
+This is a good way to gauge if the length of your videos is right or if there is a particular part of the video that may be turning people away.
+Typically, shorter and more engaging videos are most effective.

 7. Stay engaged with your audience

-Don’t just upload your video and forget about it.
-Check in to see if people are commenting.
-Responding to people’s questions or comments can create conversations that help your audience learn more about your company and the topic of your video.
+Check in every once in a while to see if people are engaging with your video.
+Responding to people’s questions or comments can create conversations that help your audience learn more about your company and add even more value to your video.

-Not only can they learn from you, but you can learn from them about what you could be doing better to cater to your audience’s needs.
+Not only can they learn from you, but you can learn from them!
+Take feedback into consideration and use it to adjust your videos, better catering to your audience’s needs.
 Every comment you receive on a video is an opportunity to create a deeper conversation and connection.

-Creating a vibrant and engaged YouTube channel may seem like a lot of work, but the reward is worth it.
+Creating a successful YouTube channel and engaged community of subscribers may seem like a lot of work, but the reward is worth it

-You don’t have to be a filmmaker or a video wizard to be successful on YouTube.
-All you need to do is figure out how you can offer your audience something of value.
-That way they’ll appreciate you effort, engage with you, and visit your page again and again.
+You don’t have to be a filmmaker or a professional editor to be successful on YouTube.
+All you need is to figure out how you can offer your audience something of value.
+This way, they’ll appreciate your effort, engage with your content, and come back to visit your page again and again.